THE FOLLOWING MAY NOT BE REPRODUCED

 By what method do you choose colours?

 Regarding theatrical productions, I listen to the director's take as to how he or she sees a scene.
 I also listen to the other principals and sometimes to the actors' opinions to hear how they feel about their characters and their interpretations of those characters in each moment.
 Regarding the actors, I will even confer with them from time to time as to how they might envision lighting for a particular scene or moment.
-They, not being lighting persons, will rarely give me specific directions, but I will hear from them their feelings of how they imagine their surroundings.
+They, not usually also being lighting persons, will rarely give me specific directions, but I will hear from them their feelings of how they imagine their surroundings.

 This last point is odd in the industry because most lighting designers seem to care little about how actors view their characters (as sadly do some directors).
 I don't see listening to others as a conflict with design at all, but as one more element in the picture of how a scene or moment plays out; after all, I am the one that has to light those moments.
 I often finalise a design (and certainly the directing of the lighting), based on the emotions of others.
 This includes the opinions and emotions of the actors and also of the musical performers and dancers.
 They can sometimes have stronger ideas of how they see the lighting for parts of their performances than do directors.
 To that end, I have read books and articles on the subject of acting methods, especially regarding improvisation.
 These have helped me to mould actors' ideas into actual lighting looks and feelings.